 - Dead animals

 Vehicle and site restrictions

 Light commercial vehicles (under 3,500kg / 3.5 tonnes) will be accepted with a valid booking if they are carrying your own household waste.
 You are required to make a booking in advance if visiting a site in a van, pick-up or vehicle towing a large trailer.
 Site staff may stop you at the gate to ensure the waste you are carrying has come from the household.

 Maldon Recycling Centre accept small quantities of some DIY and construction waste, providing you have completed the work yourself and it is from your own household.

-In any 28-day period you may not exceed each of the following:
+In any single visit you may not exceed each of the following:

 - three wheelbarrow loads (one car boot) of soil, hardcore or gypsum-based products including plasterboard and dry wall lining

 - three large ceramic items (such as a toilet or wash basin)

 - one uPVC or wooden window frame